 There were so many outstanding performances by African American’s (Oyelowo, Boseman, Chris Rock, Carmen Ejogo and Gugu Mbatha-Raw) this year, it’s hard not to see a single one of them get nominated.
 And sadly, everything was not awesome for The Lego Movie, by being ignored for Best Animated Feature.
 It was one of the funniest and most critical acclaimed films of the year!
 Where’s the Oscar love?
 It was an animated satire on commercialism and product placement, with Lego’s … come on!
 Finally, there’s Unbroken, which had its flaws but was still a well-made piece of work.
 It received three noms (Best Achievement in Cinematography, Sound Mixing and Sound Editing) but passed Angelina Jolie for Best Director and Jack O’Connell for Best Actor, sad.
 In the end, it was a fantastic year in filmmaking and with that, of course, will always come the snubs.
 But just as they have since the days of film classics like Gone with the Wind (which won Best Picture in 1940), the people of the Academy are probably sitting back in their cozy chairs with their good cup of joe right now, ignoring critics like myself and wanting to tell us all, “Frankly my dear I don’t give a damn.”

-From stage to the big screen, Into the Woods belts out some catchy showtunes.
-Believe me, these songs will be stuck in your head all damn day but that’s ok because the musically star-struck talent (Meryl Streep, Emily Blunt, James Corden, Anna Kendrick, Chris Pine, Daniel Huttlestone, Lilla Crowford and Johnny Deep) helped uphold the film.
-Director Rob Marshall (Chicago) goes back to his Broadway roots and adapts Stephen Sondheim and James Lapine’s highly known adult fairy tale into a mostly satisfying result.
-Even with its PG rating, Into the Woods is still undeniably dark so don’t fret Sondheim fans.
-The plot interweaves familiar tales of Little Red Riding Hood, Jack and the Beanstalk, Rapunzel and Cinderella to revolve around a lonesome Baker (a charming Corden) and his beautiful wife (Blunt, wonderful), who’s longing for a child, in this fantasy crossover.
+From stage to the big screen — Into the Woods belts out some catchy and slightly annoying show tunes.
+Believe me, these songs will be stuck in your head all damn day.
+But the musically star-struck talent (Meryl Streep, Emily Blunt, James Corden, Anna Kendrick, Chris Pine, Daniel Huttlestone, Lilla Crowford, and Johnny Deep) helped mostly uphold the film overall.
+Director Rob Marshall (Chicago) goes back to his Broadway roots, adapting Stephen Sondheim and James Lapine’s highly known adult fairy tale.
+Even with its PG rating, Into the Woods is still undeniably dark.
+The plot interweaves familiar tales of Little Red Riding Hood, Jack, and the Beanstalk, Rapunzel, and Cinderella to revolve around a lonesome Baker (Corden) and his beautiful wife (the wonderful Blunt); who is longing for a child, in this fantasy crossover.